 The encounter with Geryon dramatizes the text’s confrontation with its own necessary representational fraud, and as such is the moment of maximum peril, when the text gambles all on being accepted as a “ver c’ha faccia di menzoga,” a comedìa.
 (The Undivine Comedy, p.
 67)

 Now I find particularly fascinating in Virgilio’s words his emphasis on time and memory: “Ricorditi, ricorditi!”
 (Remember remember!
 [Purg.
 27.22]).
 Time and memory are the currencies of human affect and love: affect accrues over time and is preserved in memory.

-Purgatorio 27 is in many ways Virgilio’s canto: the canto that distills the special bond shared by Dante with his mentor and guide.
-At the beginning of the canto we have the above reference to his paternal guidance, and a little further on we see that only Virgilio—not the new guide Stazio—can induce Dante to cross the flames.
-Virgilio knowingly refers to Beatrice (whom he, unlike Stazio, has met!) when Dante proves intransigent:
+Purgatorio 27 is in many ways Virgilio’s canto: the canto that distills the special bond shared by Dante with the mentor who has guided him thus far.
+At the beginning of the canto we have the above reference to his paternal guidance, and a little further on we see that only Virgilio — not the new guide Stazio — can induce Dante to cross the flames.
+When Dante proves intransigent, Virgilio knowingly refers to Beatrice:

 Quando mi vide star pur fermo e duro, turbato un poco disse: «Or vedi, figlio: tra Beatrice e te è questo muro».
 (Purg.
 27.34-36)

 When he saw me still halting, obstinate, he said, somewhat perplexed: “Now see, son: this wall stands between you and your Beatrice.”